Becca Kufrin Addresses Fiance Garrett Yrigoyen’s Controversial Blue Lives Matter Post

 “I don’t think Garrett is malicious, but Garrett is what the problem is,” Lindsay concluded.

-As The Inquisitr previously reported, Lindsay has been vocal over the past week in regards to racism, even accusing Bachelor nation of not being on the correct side in regards to political issues.
-She made it clear that if she does not see major change she does not want to be associated with the franchise any longer.
+As The Inquisitr previously reported, Lindsay has been vocal over the past week in regard to racism, even accusing Bachelor nation of not being on the correct side in regards to political issues.
+She made it clear that if she does not see a major change, she does not want to be associated with the franchise any longer.